fernandostc/v1-ztsa-workshop/content/40_ZTSAInternetAccess/ZTSA-InternetAccess1.md

 ## ZTSA – Internet Access Control

 ### Activating the ZTSA Module
-> If you already deployed the ZTSA Module and still have access to the demo environment -Zero Trust Private Access-, you can skip this step.
+<b>If you already deployed the ZTSA Module and still have access to the demo environment -Zero Trust Private Access-, you can skip this step.</b>

 To allow the users to access the Internet using the Zero Trust Infrastructure, the ZTSA Module is required to be installed and activated.